zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 ## **Task 5**: Start the Setup

-The setup script uses terraform, bash scripts, and SQL to automate the creation of the resources needed for this lab.
+The setup script uses Terraform, Bash scripts, and SQL to automate the creation of the resources needed for this lab.
 The script will ask for the necessary components to automate resource creation.

-1. Change to the mtdrworkshop directory:
+1. Change to the MtdrSpring directory:

 	```
 	<copy>